 Basal metabolic rate, or BMR, is the bare minimum number of calories needed if you were to stay on the couch all day and do nothing.
 Your BMR decreases as you age.
 It also decreases in response to eating less food in an effort to lose weight.
 Your BMR naturally slows down later in the day.
 If weight loss is your goal, eat larger meals earlier in the day when your metabolism is higher.
 Keep in mind that the BMR formula gives you the bare minimum caloric intake; active women will require additional calories per day.
+You can monitor your daily diet on a calorie counter app to help stay on track and reach your goals.

 Step on a scale to determine your weight in pounds.
 Multiply your weight in pounds by 4.35.
 For example: 154 pounds x 4.35 = 669.9.
 Measure your weight early in the morning before eating breakfast.